Purina Pro Plan Large Breed Adult Food (34 lb)

 Challenge their mind.

-The Cane Corso is exceptionally smart and gets bored quickly.
-If a product does not engage them mentally, they will lose interest fast.
-Look for products with variable difficulty or multiple ways to interact.
+The Cane Corso is exceptionally smart and bores quickly.
+If a product doesn't engage them mentally, they'll lose interest fast.
+Look for variable difficulty or multiple ways to interact.

 Order online.

 Most pet stores carry limited giant-breed inventory.
-You will have better selection and pricing shopping online, and you can verify sizing from reviews by other Cane Corso owners before buying.
+You'll get better selection and pricing online, and you can check reviews from other Cane Corso owners before committing.

 Read reviews from other Cane Corso owners.

-Generic product reviews tell you about the product.
+Generic reviews tell you about the product.
 Reviews from Cane Corso owners tell you about the product *with your breed*.
-Filter Amazon reviews by searching for "Cane Corso" within the review section.
+Filter Amazon reviews by searching "Cane Corso" -- it's the closest thing to breed-specific testing data you'll find.

 Our Recommendations